UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 **Mark:** Super interesting.

-**Troy:** Gravitons are working on some stuff like that too.
+**Troy:** Graviton's working on something like that.
 Some of the applications that are being built will use Universe Marketplace, but there'll be a front end built on top of it.
-And then Graviton, the company, takes a finder's fee, but everything will be listed on the Universe Marketplace, and you'll be able to find it on Universe Marketplace.
-Still, you'll also be able to find a specific collection like that specific collection of what it's connected to.
+Graviton, the company, takes a finder's fee, but everything gets listed on the Universe Marketplace, and you'll be able to find it on Universe Marketplace.
+You'll also be able to find a specific collection.

 I'm not going to say what that is yet, but it will be listed on the front end of Graviton.
-But it will still be using Universe's Marketplace, and there will be a fee-sharing system where that's what that finder's fee is.
-So the collection front end that uses the Marketplaces back end, that front end takes a cut, but then the line share goes to the Universe Marketplace, so they don't have to build their own on-chain liquidity system.
+But it will still be using Universe's Marketplace, and there will be a fee-sharing system— that's where that finder's fee exists.
+The collection front end that uses the Marketplaces back end, that front end takes a cut, but then a share goes to the Universe Marketplace, so they don't have to build their own on-chain liquidity system.
 If you think about it, it's how Uniswap works, which we've been saying.
 This is the Uniswap for NFTs.

 ### **Question:**